ck9sky/ai9sky/README.md

 ## Experimental OpenAI ChatGPT and DALLE pages.

-This is a Django project to experiment with creation of APIs of openai.com api.
+This Django project experiments with use of various Artificial Intelligence/AI APIs, primarily APIs from openai.com.
 This project may include other experiments, such as 3rd-party model testing.

+This Django project consists of different ways to access OpenAI ChatGPT and DALLE APIs. __Each app of this project is dedicated to a single API and/or method of accessing that API.__ I may add experiments with APIs from other sites (such as Google or Facebook).

+In the future I made add one or more apps to experiment with *clones* of 3rd party AI models&mdash;3rd party models would reside in *this* website/project (instead of being accessed via API of a *different* website).
+Downloading 3rd party AI models is probably much more sophisticated way of using AI and may require special knowledge or training I do not currently have.

 ## Use Markdown syntax for this document (README.md):
-## This project uses a custom user model, one that extends AbstractBaseUser, and has custom fields as of Spring 2019

 [Online Markdown editor](https://stackedit.io/app#)
 [Markdown cheatsheet, adam-p/markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)